Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: Background

 \subsection{Message-passing Graph Neural Network}

-The message-passing technique \citep{kipf2017semisupervised} used by GNNs to transfer information from one node to another has proven to be an effective learning framework for understanding the patterns in a graph, the neighborhood of nodes, and the sub-graphs in large graphs \citep{zhou2021graph}.
-In our problem formulation, given a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, \begin{itemize} \item $\mathcal{V}$ is the set of vertices we use to represent the agents \item $\mathcal{E}$ is the set of edges discovered by inserting an edge $(i,j)$ from $i$ to $j$, if agent $j$ is within the observation radius of agent $i$ \item $x_i$ represents the agent (i.e., node) attributes for each agent $i \in \mathcal{V}$.
+The message-passing technique \citep{kipf2017semisupervised} used by GNNs to transfer information from one node to another has proven to be an effective learning framework for understanding the patterns, the neighborhood of nodes, and the sub-graphs in large graphs \citep{zhou2021graph}.
+In our problem formulation, we define graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where \begin{itemize} \item $\mathcal{V}$ is the set of vertices we use to represent the agents \item $\mathcal{E}$ is the set of edges discovered by inserting an edge $(i,j)$ from $i$ to $j$, if agent $j$ is within the observation radius of agent $i$ \item $x_i$ represents the agent (i.e., node) attributes for each agent $i \in \mathcal{V}$.
 In our setting, this includes the non-absolute features of agent observations, which are found by removing the absolute features such as agent position, velocity, etc., from the agent observation $o_i$. \item $e_{ij}$ are the edge attributes for each edge $(i,j) \in \mathcal{E}$.
 The absolute position and the velocity of each agent are used to calculate the relative position and velocity.
-These are then concatenated to be used as the edge features. \end{itemize} The use of only the non-absolute observation features as agent embeddings allows the outputs of the message-passing GNN kernel to be invariant to geometric translations, thereby enhancing generalization.
-For the message-passing, at each time step, the agent embeddings and edge features are first computed and then utilized in the message-passing GNN kernel to learn the local sub-graph.
-Information is iteratively passed between adjacent nodes along the edges of the graph structure.
+These are then concatenated to be used as the edge features. \end{itemize} For the message-passing step in our GNN, at each time step, the agent embeddings and edge features are first computed and then utilized in the message-passing GNN kernel to learn the local sub-graph.
+Information is iteratively passed between adjacent agents along the edges of the graph structure.
+The use of only the non-absolute observation features as agent embeddings allows the outputs of the message-passing GNN kernel to be invariant to geometric translations, thereby enhancing generalization.
 In order to incorporate the CoHet architecture on top of the underlying GNN formulation of HetGPPO, the inputs to our message-passing GNN kernel consist of the agent embedding $z_i = \omega_{\theta_i}(x_i)$ and edge attributes $e_{ij} = p_{ij} \| v_{ij}$.
-Here, $\omega_{\theta_i}$ represents a Multi-Layer Perceptron (MLP) encoder with parameters $\theta_i$.
+Here, $\omega_{\theta_i}$ represents a Multi-Layer Perceptron (MLP) encoder with parameters $\theta_i$, and $x_i$ represents the non-absolute features of the agent obtained by removing absolute geometric features from the observation $o_i$.
+Edge attributes $e_{ij}$ are calculated using the absolute features of agent observations, such as position $p_{ij}$ and relative velocity $v_{ij}$.
 Using local information from all neighbors $j \in \mathcal{N}_i$, the GNN model output $h_i$ for agent $i$ is calculated in Equation \ref{eqn:hetgppo}.